Youth Hunting

 National Refuge Hunts

-Big Oaks and Muscatatuck National Wildlife Refuges (NWR) will have deer hunts in 2022 and turkey hunts in 2023 for youth hunters.
+Big Oaks and Muscatatuck national wildlife refuges (NWR) will have deer hunts in 2024 and turkey hunts in 2025 for youth hunters.
+Adults cannot hunt or carry firearms during this hunt.

-To apply for Big Oaks youth hunts, send a postcard that includes the youth’s name, address, and phone number to Big Oaks NWR, 1661 W. JPG Niblo Road, Madison, IN 47250.
+To apply for Big Oaks NWR youth hunts, send a postcard that includes the youth’s name, address, and phone number to Big Oaks NWR, 1661 W. JPG Niblo Road, Madison, IN 47250.
 The application deadline is Oct.
-1, 2022 for the deer hunt and April 1, 2023 for the turkey hunt.
+1, 2024 for the deer hunt and April 1, 2025 for the turkey hunt.

-To apply for the Muscatatuck hunts, visit on.IN.gov/reservedhunt.
+To apply for the Muscatatuck NWR hunts, visit on.IN.gov/reservedhunt.